GREEN BUILDINGS INNOVATION CLUSTER (GBIC)

 Arising from this, NRF provided additional funding of $20 million in Sept 2019 to enhance the GBIC programme to further push the boundaries of energy efficiency.

 This GBIC programme is administered by BCA's Built Environment Research and Innovation Institute (BERII).

 Launch of Super Low Energy Buildings Technology Roadmap

 BCA launched the Super Low Energy (SLE) Programme to push the envelope of environmental sustainability in Singapore.
 It includes a suite of initiatives such as the SLE Buildings Technology Roadmap to encourage the development and adoption of cost-efficient SLE buildings.
 The Technology Roadmap was officially launched at the Singapore Green Building Week (SGBW) 2018.

 GBIC serves as the central focal point to reinforce the national drive towards greater energy efficiency as well as to streamline, coordinate and disseminate building energy efficiency related activities.
-It will be a one-stop integrated RD&D hub to experiment, exhibit and exchange knowledge of promising building energy efficient solutions with industry stakeholders.
 The overall objective of GBIC is to accelerate adoption of promising building energy efficient technologies and solutions, bringing them closer to market adoption.

 GBIC Building Energy Efficient Demonstrations Scheme

 The GBIC Building Energy Efficient Demonstrations Scheme (GBIC-Demo) serves to demonstrate novel energy efficient technologies that have not been widely implemented locally in operating buildings.
 The programme aims to link-up building owners and technology providers in order to establish platforms where industry can test and showcase these technologies to generate local performance data for verification.
 By doing so, we hope that these demonstrated technologies, if successful, would be replicated in other buildings and eventually, commercialised.